huggingface/blog/infini-attention.md

 > Conclusion: we decided to go with a global learning rate of  3.0x10^-4 and a gating learning rate of 0.01 which should allows the gating function to converge.

 With these hyper-parameters the balance factors in Infini-attention are trainable, but we observed that the 200M llama's loss went NaN after 20B tokens (we tried learning rates from 0.001 to 1.0e-6).
-We investigated a few generation at the 20B tokens checkpoint (10k training steps) which you can see in the Figure 4a.
-The model now continue the exact content and recall identities (if knock out the memory, it generated trash).
+We investigated a few generations at the 20B tokens checkpoint (10k training steps) which you can see in Figure 4a.
+The model now continue the exact content and recall identities (if the memory is knocked out, it generates trash).

 ![Figure 4b: generation](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp_51_generation.png)